adlnet/xAPI-Spec/xAPI.md

 take the place of this metadata entirely if it was not provided or cannot be loaded.
 This MAY include metadata in other formats stored at the IRL of an identifier, particularly if that identifier was not coined for use with this specification.
+* Systems displaying a statement's verb MAY choose to render the verb display property included within the statement, the name property included in the metadata as described above, or the verb display as defined in some other location.
+* Systems displaying a statement's verb MUST NOT alter the meaning of the verb id but MAY alter the wording and tense displayed for the purposes of human readability.
+* The LRS MUST always return the display property exactly as included (or omitted) within the statement rather than using the name property defined within the metadata or some other source.

 <a name="rtcom"/>